HakujouRyu/HakujouRyu.GitHub.io/aboutme.md

 My name is Clay Waddell, and here is a bullet list about me:

-- I have a varied employment history
+- I have a varied employment history.
-- I'm extremely loyal to my family
+- I'm a huge nerd.
+- I love talking about food, beer, games and code.
-- I love Tabletop Gaming and it potential connection to mental and social health
+- I love Tabletop Gaming and it potential connection to mental and social health.
 - I started Lambda because traditional university was too _slow_!